stevenselcuk/stevenselcuk/README.md

 And also 👇🏻

-💼 I am deputy night shift manager at [🐈 Tabby Cat](https://tabbythecat.com)
+💼 I am deputy graveyard shift manager at [🐈 Tabby Cat](https://tabbythecat.com)

 📱 ⌚️ 💻 I have some iOS & macOS app for you 👉 [check'em all on App Store](https://apps.apple.com/us/developer/selcuk-dolapci/id1509031121) 👈

 🤔 Let's connect on [LinkedIn](https://www.linkedin.com/in/stevenselcuk/) because why not?

-📍 Digital Nomad : Now on ultimate Balkan Tour
+📍 Digital Nomad : Now on ultimate Balkan Tour.
+Are you too?
+Join us!
+DigitalNomad Community 👉🏻 [🧳 NomadKnows](https://nomadknows.com)

 ## Featured